Lesson video

 It's zero.

-We know that the momentums are opposite to each other, so PB is minus PA.
+We know that the momentums are opposite to each other, so pB is minus pA.

-8 kilogramme metres per second.
+8 kilogram meters per second.

-9 metres second.
+9 meters per second.

 It has direction and that direction is very important.

-The momentum in a closed system is always conserved in any interaction, and that's always true.
+The principle of conservation momentum says: the momentum in a closed system is always conserved in any interaction, and that's always true.

 Well done for reaching the end of the lesson.